eggeggss/FactoryBarCode/README.md

             document.getElementById('txt_name').value = json.user_name;
   }

-  After the implementing,
+  After this implementing,
-  The barcode scanner will scan the qrcode and fetch the text result into your web through if your html have the "function msg(content)".
+  The barcode scanner will scan the qrcode and fetch the text result into your web if your html have been implement "function msg(content)".
-  Then you can use DOM or JQuery selector to analysis data to your application
+  Then you can use DOM or JQuery selector to analysis data into your web application